 There are two other MDP schools in the Portland area: the Southeast Portland Martial Arts and the Northeast Portland Martial Arts.
 If you pay dues at any of the three schools, you are welcome and encouraged to attend any MDP class at the other two schools free of charge.
 All of the schools have other programs besides MDP, so if you have never visited the school before, we encourage you to call or email in advance to see if the same free class policy applies at that school to non-MDP classes.

 Are there any hidden testing fees in your system?

 We charge $20 a test for adult ranks.
+There are no tests or testing fees for children.
 Your dues will stay the same, no matter what your rank.
 We do not have a set schedule that people must test on.